KeunJuSong/keunjusong.github.io/_pages/about.md

 title: "Keunju Song"
 ---

 Hi there!
-I am an incoming senior researcher in Distributed Energy Research Center at **Korea Electronics Technology Institute (KETI)**.
+I am an incoming senior researcher at **Korea Electronics Technology Institute (KETI)**.
 I received my Ph.D. degree in Electronic Engineering from **Sogang University** in 2026 and received my B.S. degree in Electronic Engineering from the **Tech University of Korea** in 2021.
 In 2025, I worked as a visiting graduate student at **Argonne National Laboratory**, contributing to physics-informed graph learning and grid foundation-model research for AC optimal power flow.

 My research focuses on **energy AI, power systems, graph neural networks, physics-informed learning, and foundation models**.
 I am particularly interested in scalable and transferable AI methods that respect the topology and physical constraints of real power systems.